-The original Air Spray Ltd. was incorporated as a crop dusting company in the Wetaskiwin, Alberta area.
+Air Spray Ltd. was originally incorporated in 1954 as a crop spraying company in the Wetaskiwin, Alberta area.
 It later expanded into mosquito control with a contract awarded by the City of Edmonton in 1956.
-However, in the mean time, the aerial wildfire suppression industry was in its infancy with government agencies seeking a solution to the ever growing problem of controlling wildfires destroying timber and threatening communities.
-In response to this need, Air Spray Ltd. was one of several companies in North America that shut down its crop dusting operations and converted its aircraft to fight wildfires.
+However in the mean time, the aerial wildfire suppression industry was in its infancy with government agencies seeking a solution to the ever growing problem of controlling wildfires destroying timber and threatening communities.
+In response to this need, Air Spray Ltd. was one of a handful of companies in North America that shut down its crop spraying operations and converted its aircraft to fight wildfires.

-The A26 was seen as the ideal aircraft to become an airtanker.
+While the TBM Avenger was a relatively effective Airtanker, the industry was looking to a next generation alternative in the form of a faster, medium sized, twin engine aircraft.
+The A26 was identified as the ideal aircraft to become an airtanker.
 Built in the United States between 1944 and 1945 and used extensively during the Korean war, its powerful twin Rolls Royce engines provided the aircraft with speed and the ability to carry a large payload of fire retardant.
 It also came equipped with a bomb bay ideal for the installation of a tank to hold the retardant.
 Several companies throughout North America saw the potential of the A26 and the industry rapidly grew with dozens of A26s converted to airtankers during the 1960's and 70's.

 Unfortunately, the conversion cost of the A26 was high and while the company could afford to purchase the aircraft, Air Spray needed cash to complete the project.
 The person to provide the cash turned out to be Alberta bush pilot and entrepreneur, Don Hamilton.